The Goodness of Milk and Tips for Optimum Benefits

 Some milk brands claim to have extra-high calcium content, but the body may not absorb the calcium as effectively as advertised.
 Choosing plain milk is often a better option, as effective calcium supplementation relies on the right balance between calcium and phosphorus.
 Without enough phosphorus, the body may pull calcium from the bones, leading to accelerated bone loss.

-Vitamin D is another critical factor for calcium absorption.
-While sun exposure helps the body produce vitamin D, approximately 40 percent of Americans are deficient in it.
-Without adequate vitamin D, the body struggles to utilize calcium and phosphorus, regardless of the amount consumed.
+Vitamin D is another critical factor in calcium absorption.
+While sun exposure helps the body produce vitamin D, about 40 percent of Americans are deficient in it.
+Without adequate vitamin D, the body struggles to make use of calcium and phosphorus, regardless of the amount consumed.
 Calcium, phosphorus, and vitamin D are crucial for optimal bone health—and milk provides all three nutrients.

-The nutritional differences between fresh milk, extended shelf life (ESL) milk, and milk powder are minimal.
-ESL milk lasts longer due to ultra-high-temperature sterilization and aseptic packaging, not preservatives.
+The nutritional differences among fresh milk, extended shelf life (ESL) milk, and milk powder are minimal.
+ESL milk lasts longer because of ultra-high-temperature sterilization and aseptic packaging, not preservatives.

 Precautions

-• Avoid consuming milk with some medications: Unless directed to do so, milk should not be consumed with certain medications according traditional Chinese and Western medicine.
+• Avoid consuming milk with some medications: Unless directed to do so, one should not consume milk with certain medications, according traditional Chinese and Western medicines.
 The calcium, magnesium, and iron in milk can interact with certain medications, potentially affecting their absorption and reducing their effectiveness.
-To prevent this, refrain from consuming dairy products at least two hours before and after taking medication and check with your doctor or pharmacist for directions.
+To prevent this, one should refrain from consuming dairy products at least two hours before and after taking medication, and check with a doctor or pharmacist for directions.

-• Avoid pairing milk with acidic foods: According to the ancient Chinese medical text “Compendium of Materia Medica (Bencao Gangmu),” milk should not be consumed with acidic foods, as it may lead to abdominal hardening.
-When making milk-based smoothies, it is recommended to use sweeter fruits like papaya or bananas.
+• Avoid pairing milk with acidic foods: According to the ancient Chinese medical text “Bencao Gangmu,” or “Compendium of Materia Medica,” milk should not be consumed with acidic foods, as it may lead to abdominal hardening.
+When making milk-based smoothies, it is recommended to use sweeter fruits such as papaya or banana.

 Share This Article: